OpenMoonRay/openmoonray-docs/docs/moonray/geometry/UsdGeometry.md

   default: False

-  Load the entire stage and use StageCache to share it among all UsdGeometry objects.
+  <p>Load the entire stage and use StageCache to share it among all UsdGeometry objects.

 If this is false, load a stage masked to the prim path just for this UsdGeometry.

 For large stages with thousands of unique assets, it is faster to enable the stage cache

+<\p>

   <h3>visible_diffuse_reflection</h3>